Degri95/Credit_Risk_Analysis/README.md

 ![Cluster Centroids](/Resources/clustercentroids.PNG)

-In the Cluster Centroid algorithm, undersampling is used.
+In the Cluster Centroid algorithm, under-sampling is used.
 Clusters of the majority class are identified and synthetic data points are generated.
-The majority class is then undersampled to the size of the minority class.
+The majority class is then under-sampled to the size of the minority class.
 A logistic regression model was used the with the resampled data.

 - **Accuracy Score:** .54
 - **Precision Score:** .01